English | Bahasa Indonesia

 - What if Andrew’s best friends try to manipulate him and the system to get more money?

-But what are the benefits for these 5 people to work as the class accountants?
+But what are the benefits for these 7 people to work as the class accountants?

 Let’s say in this classroom, everybody loves chocolate, so we will use chocolates as the currency here.
-These 5 people will be rewarded (or competing to get) some chocolates for their bookkeeping job.
+These 7 people will be rewarded (or competing to get) some chocolates for their bookkeeping job.
 In the blockchain and cryptocurrency world, we call these 7 people miners.
 They essentially are competing to calculate some complex mathematical equations.
 Whoever completed the calculations first, and have been confirmed by the sother people that his/her calculations are correct, will get the chocolate as the reward.
 This is why miners want to have the best system set up, with the most powerful machines.

 In the real life of cryptocurrency, the chocolate used in the analogy here can be Bitcoin, Ether (the currency used in the Ethereum blockchain), or any other types of cryptocurrencies.